averyma/averyma.github.io/_pages/about.md

 My Master’s thesis focuses on 3D reconstruction technologies.
 I am building a novel active depth sensing system that infers depth by analyzing the blurriness of the projection pattern at different depth levels caused by camera defocus.
 Without relying on complex hardware, I developed a computational depth inference model based on parametric estimation approach([Gaussian based](http://openjournals.uwaterloo.ca/index.php/vsl/article/view/96)) and non-parametric estimation ([Deep learning-driven](http://openjournals.uwaterloo.ca/index.php/vsl/article/view/165)). -->

 # Recent News
+Jul 2024: One paper accepted at ECCV'24

+Apr 2024: One paper accepted at TMLR

 Apr 2024: Accepted as a [DAAD AInet fellow](https://www.daad.de/en/the-daad/postdocnet/fellows/fellows/) for the Postdoc-NeT-AI program on Safety and Security in AI

 Nov 2023: One paper accepted with Featured Certification (Top 3% of Accepted Papers) at TMLR